 Our initial clinical focus is on the development of Physiocrine-based therapeutics for the treatment of rare diseases, including FSHD and LGMD2B, where patients may benefit from the activation of immuno-modulatory pathways.
-There are currently no approved treatments for FSHD, LGMD2B, or other rare disease indications that we intend to initially pursue.
+There are currently no approved treatments for FSHD or LGMD2B.
 As a result, the design and conduct of clinical trials for these indications are subject to increased risk, and we may experience setbacks with our ongoing or planned clinical trials for Resolaris or other product candidates that we may develop because of the limited clinical experience in our target indications.
 In particular, regulatory authorities in the United States and European Union have not issued definitive guidance as to how to measure and achieve efficacy.
 In addition, the protocols for our Phase 1b/2 clinical trials of Resolaris in patients with FSHD or LGMD2B include the use of magnetic resonance imaging, or MRI, data as a measure of potential immuno-modulatory effects of Resolaris in diseased muscle tissue.
-Regulators have not yet determined that such data in FSHD or LGMD2B patients significance in our planned clinical trials of Resolaris in this indication or in other indications where there is limited or no regulatory guidance regarding appropriate clinical endpoints, which would decrease the chance of obtaining marketing approval for Resolaris.
+Regulators have not yet determined that such data in FSHD or LGMD2B patients signifies a clinically meaningful result or can support regulatory approvals.
+In later stage trials, we may not achieve a prespecified endpoint with statistical significance in our planned clinical trials of Resolaris in this indication or in other indications where there is limited or no regulatory guidance regarding appropriate clinical endpoints, which would decrease the chance of obtaining marketing approval for Resolaris.
 Additionally, it is difficult to establish clinically relevant endpoints for some of these indications because it may take a long time before any therapeutic effects of a drug can be observed.